 - Adding insulation: Inadequate or inconsistent insulation allows heat to enter and leave your home at a rapid rate.
 After air sealing, it might be a good idea to increase your insulation levels – especially if they’re below R-40 in the attic.

 - Duct sealing: A lot of the air that you’re paying to heat and cool might be escaping from your ducts before entering your living space.
 Our assessment includes duct leakage testing.
 If you’ve got a lot of leakages, sealing the leaks can make a huge difference in your energy bills.

 - Safety modifications: In some homes, negative pressure areas, improper flue design, or chimney vents (for gas appliances) can increase your risk of a carbon monoxide leak.
 A healthy home is a safe home, so we always check these things at the same time we look for energy efficiency and indoor air quality improvements.

 These improvements cost more than a sack full of new LED bulbs.
-However, in many cases, they pay for themselves over time - a period of several years, typically - so they might be worth it if you plan to be in your home for awhile.
+However, in many cases, they pay for themselves over time – several years, typically – so they might be worth it if you plan to be in your home for a while.

 If you need help calculating the payback from these upgrades, check out Green Building Advisor’s payback calculations guide to see which factors might impact your ROI.